FDA deploying ‘fast-track’ arsenal against COVID-19

 Pfizer and another COVID-19 vaccine maker, Moderna, also have enjoyed “fast-track” status since the summer of 2020, allowing frequent interaction with regulators and real-time submission of data as the FDA deploys all its tools to cope with the pandemic.

-Regulators saw data as it rolled in over the course of months, instead of cramming in the mid-summer for the Pfizer approval.
+Regulators saw data as it rolled in over the course of months, instead of cramming in the midsummer for the Pfizer approval.

 “The fast-track process allows for more frequent communication and discussion with FDA, eligibility for priority review, and eligibility for a rolling review,” Mr. Lottes said.
 “The shorter timeline also reflects the tremendous effort put in by the FDA review team.
 Based on the urgent need, FDA diverted extensive resources to focus on this review and ensure that safety and effectiveness were thoroughly evaluated while also completing the review as timely as possible.”

-Drugmakers and the FDA continue to work at a frantic pace as the U.S. tries to wrangle a virus that’s killed over 680,000 Americans and mutated into fast-moving forms, prolonging an unprecedented vaccine effort that began with speedy development under the Trump administration.
+Drugmakers and the FDA continue to work at a frantic pace as the U.S. tries to wrangle a virus that’s killed more than 680,000 Americans and mutated into fast-moving forms, prolonging an unprecedented vaccine effort that began with speedy development under the Trump administration.

-The situation is forcing drugmakers and regulators to walk a fine line as they pivot from the “warp speed” approval of three vaccines to frenzied work on booster shots and vaccines for school-aged kids — while maintaining faith in the process.
+The situation is forcing drugmakers and regulators to walk a fine line as they pivot from the “warp speed” approval of three vaccines to frenzied work on booster shots and vaccines for school-aged children — while maintaining faith in the process.

 The FDA late Wednesday authorized Pfizer booster shots for seniors, people at high risk from COVID-19 and those in dangerous occupations under what’s known as an emergency use authorization.
 It’s a standard that’s less rigorous than full approval, and deems that the benefits of a vaccine or treatment outweigh the risks in a crisis.